MoTTTT/QApps/README.md

 - An Apache server is running at OS level on the Ubuntu host, serving static web pages.
 - The Ubuntu host runs on-premise, connected to the internet via a fibre router.
 - The fibre router provides bukit with a static IP and port forwarding of https traffic on the dynamic WAN address to port 443 for the Apache server, and port 8080 for the Zope listener.
-- The static email archive is intentionally not accessable from the Internet.
+- The static email archive is not accessable from the Internet.
 - The hostname "qsolutions.endoftheinternet.org" is resolved to the WAN address using ```DynDns```.
 - ```Let's Encrypt``` is used as CA for the SSL certificate.
 - Backups are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premmise media
 - Assets (various ownership and type, including images, videos, and documents) are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premmise media

+## Business Brief: To-be

+- Prepare for shut-down of primary premmise
+- Technical: High Availability, multi-site, consumer network, consumer hardware, opensource everything
+- Technical: Secure site management from off-site
+- Technical: Kubernetes case study
+- Technical: Containerise workload

 ## Minimum Viable Product  (MVP) and End Game (EG) Roadmap

-- MVP: Containerise all services (docker)
+- MVP: Containerise all services
-- MVP: Manage services using Kubernetes
+- MVP: Manage services using k8s
-- MVP: Cluster (2 node) on premise
+- MVP: k8s cluster on premise
-- MVP: Meta-data configuration management (gitops)
-- MVP: Automation
+- MVP: Configuration management: git; ansible; helm
-- MVP: Send DB backups to iCloud
 - EG: Log aggregation
-- EG: TLS
+- EG: On prem TLS
-- EG: Multi-zone Cluster 3 premises, one node per premise
+- EG: Multi-zone cluster: sothern, central, western
-- EG: iCloud Drive backup
-- EG: iCloud Drive sync
-- EG: iCloud Drive asset upload
-- EG: Asset cleanup

 ## Workload success criteria